harviu/CIS371/_sources/project/term.md

 - This project is larger than individual assignments and requires consistent progress.
 - Your Git commit history will be reviewed to ensure regular contributions.

-### In-Class Presentation (10%)
+### Presentation (10%)

+**Section 01**

+- Each group must present their project through a YouTube video presentation.
+All team members must participate.

+**Section 02**

-- Each group must present their project to the class.
+- Each group must present their project in person to the class.
 All team members must participate.

 ### Project Repository Setup